 What is it that you would like to achieve in your own specialist field?

 As computer scientists, we have a practical influence in this day and age on the whole of life.
 I would thus like to raise awareness for the fact that our work can also cause damage and we have to place more focus on value-based design in which not only monetary aspects play a role.
 Software can often result in unintentional developments in the wrong direction.
 Therefore, we have to learn to actively make decisions and already set the right course during the software development phase so that we can, for example, exclude certain types of use of the software or only provide certain modules in encrypted form.
 Everyone of us should become aware of these issues.

-Prof. Dr. Christian Reuter is head of the research group of Science and Technology for Peace and Security (PEASEC) at TU Darmstadt that was established in 2017.
-He is a member of the Department of Computer Science and is also affiliated to the Department of History and Social Sciences.
+is head of the Prof. Dr. Christian Reuter at TU Darmstadt that was established in 2017.
+He is a member of the research group of Science and Technology for Peace and Security (PEASEC) and is also affiliated to the Department of Computer Science.
 The PEASEC team carries out research into the themes of “Safety-Critical Human-Computer Interaction”, “Information Technology for Peace and Security” and “Resilient IT-based (Critical) Infrastructures”.
-The group is closely intertwined with the cybersecurity profile area at TU Darmstadt (CYSEC) and the multi and interdisciplinary network IANUS in the Forum for Interdisciplinary Research (FiF) at TU Darmstadt.
+The group is closely intertwined with the Department of History and Social Sciences and the multi and cybersecurity profile area at TU Darmstadt (CYSEC) in the interdisciplinary network IANUS at TU Darmstadt.
+Forum for Interdisciplinary Research (FiF)